 Chusquea

 The genus Chusquea is endemic to Latin America, and most varieties have stems which are solid or nearly solid.
-These are clumping bamboos and many of them are also fairly cold hardy, two characteristics that make them very desirable for gardeners.
+These are clumping bamboos and many of them are also fairly cold-hardy, two characteristics that make them very desirable for gardeners.
 The most popular species for ornamental cultivation are probably C. gigantea and C. culeou, both native to Chile.
 Attractive culms and lush foliage make them nice to look at, and the solid poles are great for crafts and light construction.

-C. quila is another interesting species, found mostly in the Valdivian temperate forest of Chile and Argentina, up to altitudes of around 2000 feet.
+C. quila is another interesting species, found mostly in the Valdivian temperate forests of Chile and Argentina, up to altitudes of around 2000 feet.
 This is a climbing variety with winding, almost vine-like culms, which grow more than 50 feet high.

-Crafts people and furniture makers are especially fond of C. quila as a robust and readily renewable building material.
-It is also prized for fire making due to its ability to burn easily, even when fresh.
+Craftspeople and furniture makers are especially fond of C. quila as a robust and readily renewable building material.
+It is also prized for firemaking due to its ability to burn easily, even when fresh.
 In places that have suffered from deforestation, this prolific bamboo has sometimes reclaimed and dominated barren areas, leaving no space for other native vegetation to gain a foothold.

 Dendrocalamus stocksii

-A mid-sized, non-thorny, loose clumping bamboo native to southern India, D. stocksii plays an important part in the local furniture making industry.
+A mid-sized, non-thorny, loose-clumping bamboo native to southern India, D. stocksii plays an important part in the local furniture-making industry.
 Like other species of Dendrocalamus, it is sometimes referred to as an “iron bamboo” for its tremendous strength.

 The species is indigenous to the humid tropics and is not widely known outside of Central Western Ghats, in the Kerala state of India.
 Culms grow up to 2 or 3 inches in diameter and to about 30 feet in height.